van001/lesscode-fp/README.md

 ```

 ### Composition ###
-In function programming there is no assignment you just compose functions to produce more specific functions/ solutions.
+In functional programming there is no assignment you just compose functions to produce more specific functions/ solutions.
 We will be using $ / $M for pure functions / monadic composition (see [examples](https://github.com/van001/lesscode-fp#examples) below)

 # Examples